Mayanks08/React-codes/README.md

 # React App with Vite 🚀

-This repository contains the source code for a React application bootstrapped with [Vite](https://vitejs.dev/).
+This repository contains the source code for a React application Tailwind CSS with [Vite](https://vitejs.dev/).
 Vite offers fast and modern tooling for building web applications, and this setup provides an efficient development experience with lightning-fast hot module replacement (HMR), easy configuration, and optimized builds.

 ## 🔧 Tech Stack